joslarson/maschine-mk2-bitwig/README.md

 maschine-mk2-bitwig
 ====================

 Custom Bitwig controller script for Native Instruments Maschine MK2.
+Not yet functional.
+Below is a list of possible planned feature set.
+DO NOT use this yet.

 SHIFT = `[ENTER]`